 Our most precious gift is our five children— Katie (and husband Ben and daughter Fallon), Michael, Mark (and fiancée Shauna), Jon, and Kevin.
 Throughout my career, I have always focused my priorities on family, nurturing their growth, successes, and blossoming careers.
 Without my children, I would never have pioneered and run our girls softball little league, coached so many sports and officiated so many swimming meets, sharpened my sports photography skills, or attended so many musical recitals.
 Thanks to them, I expanded my participatory and leadership roles in a wide variety of nonmedical venues.

 The joys and bonding that all of these endeavors brought and all of my family’s accommodations and understanding when work obligations pulled me away are immensely cherished and appreciated.
 It is with great joy and adoration that I present a 2022 AAO-HNS Presidential Citation to the Yanagisawa Family.

 AAO-HNSF 2021 Annual Meeting & OTO Experience: Presidential Citations 2021

-The Presidential Citations are given to individuals who have had a profound influence on the AAO-HNS/F President’s life and otolaryngology.
-President Carol R. Bradford, MD, MS, has selected these individuals for their outstanding contributions.
+The Presidential Citations are given to individuals who have had a profound influence on the AAO-HNS/F President’s life and otolaryngology career.
+President Carol R. Bradford, MD, MS, selected these individuals for their outstanding contributions.